vaishnavijagtapma2025/stock-market-analysis-python/report.md

 ## Full Predictions Table (`full_predictions.csv`)

+## Full Predictions Table (`full_predictions.csv`)

+The `full_predictions.csv` table provides the most granular evidentiary output of the project by reporting realised and predicted values for every firm individually.
+For each NSE large-cap stock, the table includes:

+- historical price (`Price_1yr_Ago`)
+- realised current price (`Actual_Today`)
+- model-predicted future price (`Ridge_Predicted`)
+- actual and predicted returns
+- prediction error
+- directional correctness
+- suggested investment signal

-The `full_predictions.csv` file provides the most granular evidentiary output of the project by reporting realised and predicted values for each individual firm in the sample.
-The table allows direct inspection of model performance at the stock level, including which firms were predicted accurately and which generated substantial forecast errors.
+This output allows direct inspection of model performance at the stock level, including which firms were predicted accurately and which generated substantial forecast errors.
+Several automobile-sector firms such as EICHERMOT and MARUTI exhibit relatively accurate directional predictions and comparatively small forecast errors, while some consumer and chemical-sector firms display larger deviations between predicted and realised returns.
+These differences highlight the inherent difficulty of long-horizon equity forecasting and suggest that certain industries may be more predictable than others.

-In addition to predicted and realised prices, the table includes predicted returns, actual returns, directional correctness, and investment-signal labels.
-This extends the analysis beyond purely statistical evaluation and provides a bridge between machine-learning outputs and practical financial interpretation.
+The table extends the analysis beyond purely statistical evaluation by linking machine-learning outputs directly to economically interpretable investment signals and realised market outcomes.
+From a methodological perspective, this output improves transparency because reviewers can independently assess whether aggregate metrics such as MSE and directional accuracy reflect broad model consistency or are disproportionately influenced by a small number of highly successful predictions.

 The table also reveals that predictive performance varies materially across firms and sectors, suggesting that some industries are inherently more predictable than others.
 From a methodological perspective, this output increases transparency because reviewers can independently assess whether aggregate metrics such as MSE and directional accuracy reflect broad model consistency or are driven disproportionately by a small number of highly successful predictions.